hamedmx/YAD-ILP-Tool/README.md

   - The percentage of Train Examples (the remaining percentage will be Test Examples percentage for testing the generated generic logical rules on the data-set).

-  - The number of steps (usually, it is set to the default value 4) which is used to generate a general predicate in every step of induce function (inverse resolution operations) in order to produce generic logical rules.
+  - The number of steps (typically, it is set to the default value 4) which is used to generate a general predicate in every step of induce function (inverse resolution operations) in order to produce generic logical rules.
 So, for example, with four steps, the tool can produce general logical rules with at most four predicates in their right-hand side.

-  - Try Count (usually, it is set to the default value 5) is the number of endeavors that the tool performs to create and generate a general logical rule.
+  - Try Count (typically, it is set to the default value 5) is the number of endeavors that the tool performs to create and generate a general logical rule.

-  - Negative Threshold (usually, it is set to a low amount, e.g. the default value 5) is the percentage of the whole negative examples that every produced generic logical rule can produce negative examples equal or lower than the selected percentage, otherwise, the produced logical rule is useless and it is not considered as an output generic logical rule.
+  - Negative Threshold (typically, it is set to a low amount, e.g. the default value 5) is the percentage of the whole negative examples that every produced generic logical rule can produce negative examples equal or lower than the selected percentage, otherwise, the produced logical rule is useless and it is not considered as an output generic logical rule.